the-turing-way/bookdash/README.md

 At least one Book Dash Working Group member will attend planning committee meetings to support communication between the two groups.
 Find out more about the Book Dash planning committee [here](https://the-turing-way.netlify.app/community-handbook/bookdash/bookdash-selection).

+Need to discuss more in next meeting how we want the two groups to interact.